dbramucci/almu575/README.md

 ## Language Design

 The language is a designed around the idea of environments and symbols.
-An environment does something to the internal text, for example `\bold { text }` will make the `text` bold.
+An environment does something to the internal text, for example `\bold [ text ]` will make the `text` bold.
 A symbol is something that is intended to be replaced by a string.
 For example, `\assign` will become `⭠`.

 ## Environments

 The following environments are available for use.
-They must be prefaced with a `\` to be used.
+They must be prefaced with a
+`\` to be used.
+The text that the interact with should be contained in a pair of square braces `[ ]` folowing the environment name.
+Whitespace between the environment name and braces will be ignored.

 * `title`: Renders the text as the document title.
 Limit 1 per document.
 * `author`: Renders the text as the author of the document.